EthanThatOneKid/cityfibber/README.md

 // 'New Yorkwar'

-// Applying fib on a list of city names... const tests = ["New York", "Garden Grove", "Long Beach", "Huntington Beach"];
+// Applying fib on a list of city names... const tests = ["New York", "Garden Grove", "Fullerton", "Huntington Beach"];
 const gimmeFibs = tests.map(cityfibber);
 console.log(gimmeFibs);
 // [ 'New Yorkwar',